The love-hate feelings between dogs and cats are legendary, especially when looking specifically at cats and dogs living

 Stereotypes about dogs and cats: do they hold up?

 This study confirms the widely-held belief that dogs are, in general, more extraverted, and cats are more distant.
 This is perhaps because dogs have been domesticated for much longer than cats.
-And hat may explain why households with multiple cats often report abnormal cat behavior; they’re still not “used to” the idea of living in a house with humans and other cats.
+And that may explain why households with multiple cats often report abnormal cat behavior; they’re still not “used to” the idea of living in a house with humans and other cats.
 Or at least not as used to this idea as dogs are.

 The research also suggests that dog play is more social in nature, with its main purpose being the formation of social bonds.
 Cat play, on the other hand, more closely resembles hunting behavior, with a clear distinction between prey and predator.
 Likewise, cats tended to have more of a negative reaction when the dog approached when the cat was being pet by the human.

 In terms of possible limitations of this study, the authors point out that people with cats and dogs living together peacefully might be more likely or willing to fill in a questionnaire about their pets’ behaviors.

-And in terms of timeliness, this study come at the right moment.
+And in terms of timeliness, this study comes at the right moment.
 The number of cats and dogs sharing the same house is increasing, meaning that the more pet owners know about how to manage these odd couples, the better.

 If you’re planning to add a new pet, see this helpful guide on introducing a new cat or dog to your household.